eugencic/web-programming/lab1/README.md

 Your lovely boss. <3
 ```

-The next day the designer sends you the design and you start working on the landing page.
+The next day the designer sends you the design, and you start working on the landing page.

 ## Task